The Key Elements of a Real Estate Purchase Agreement

 Financing

 Most buyers place a portion of the home's value down upon closing and obtain the rest of the necessary funding via mortgage financing.
 Although buyers generally obtain a pre-approval letter before making an offer, pre-approval never guarantees the buyer's ability to obtain financing.
 Buyers can protect themselves against the possibility of financing falling through by including a financing contingency.
-This contingency states that, if the buyer cannot obtain necessary funding, he or she can back out of the deal.
+This contingency states that if the buyer cannot obtain necessary funding, then he or she can back out of the deal.
 Financing contingencies often allow buyers to recover earnest money or deposits upon backing out of the sale.

 Title